NathanielB123/TT/README.md

 ### WIP:

 - The groupoid model: [GrpdModel](Models/GrpdModel.agda)
   - I mostly just wanted to understand the computational content of `J` in the groupoid model.
-I believe finishing this would be extremely painful.
+I believe finishing the rest of the mechanisation would be extremely painful.
 - NbE (including trying out an idea I have to deal with non-linear reductions): [NonLinNbE](NonLinNbE/NbE.agda)
   - This is still very-much WIP.
 I will write more here after I make more progress.